Overview

-This guide provides step-by-step instructions on how to connect MinIO Single-Node Single-Drive setup to an Oxla database using a Docker container.
+This guide provides step-by-step instructions on how to connect MinIO Single-Node Single-Drive setup to Oxla using a Docker container.

 Starting MinIO Service